 - Carcass must meet current national carcass standards to be eligible for a blue ribbon placing.
 Carcasses in the contest will be ranked using a "carcass value" approach wherein the carcasses are ranked per their desirability per industry standards.
-Criteria include weight, loin area, fat depth and lean quality. - Animals exhibited in this class must be an additional barrow to what will be exhibited in the live barrow show. - Each exhibitor will be allowed one entry. - Carcass barrows animals will be brought to the fairgrounds by 6:00 pm Monday with a live evaluation scheduled for Monday evening.
-Carcass Contest barrows will be shipped to Sorg Farm Packing Inc. immediately following the live evaluation.
+Criteria include weight, loin area, fat depth and lean quality. - Animals exhibited in this class must be an additional barrow to what will be exhibited in the live barrow show.
+Carcass barrows must be identified through the livestock identification program to be eligible to exhibit at the Fair - Each exhibitor will be allowed one entry. - Viewing of carcasses and Educational Program: Exhibitors entered in the contest will be notified of the drop off date and time and the program date and time. - If there are more than 50 barrows in the contest, the judge will select the top 50.

-- 5. If there are more than 50 barrows in the contest, the judge will select the top 50 to be slaughtered at Sorg Farm Packing. - The contest will be held at Sorg Farm Packing on Thursday, July 26, 7:00 p.m. - Only the Grand Champion and Reserve Grand Champion carcass will be sold in the Meat Animal Sale.
+- Only the Grand Champion and Reserve Grand Champion carcass will be sold in the Meat Animal Sale.
 Carcass barrows will be sold on a live weight per pound basis. - Exhibitors will be responsible for finding a buyer for the meat..